lyteword/chspurgeon-tod/volume-3/psalm-55.md

 ## Explanatory Notes & Quaint Sayings

-**TITLE.**&nbsp;Maschil.
+**Title &mdash;**&nbsp;Maschil.
 This is often prefixed to those Psalms in which David speaks of himself as being chastened by God, inasmuch as the end of chastisement is instruction.&nbsp;*Simon de Muis,*&nbsp;1587-1644.

 **Whole Psalm.**&nbsp;A prayer of the Man Christ in his humiliation, despised and rejected of men, when he was made sin for his people, that they might be made the righteousness of God in him, when he was about to suffer their punishment, pay their debt, and discharge their ransom.
 Utter depravity of the inhabitants of Jerusalem; betrayal of Messiah by one of the twelve whom he had ordained to the apostolical office, and who was Messiah's constant attendant in all his ministerial circuits.
 Premature and punitive death of the traitor Judas, and of others banded together to crucify the Lord of glory.&nbsp;*John Noble Coleman, M.A., in "A Revision of the authorised English Version of the Book of Psalms, "*&nbsp;1863.